BertrandConxy/Isomo-online/README.md

 -Clone this repository with

-git clone https://github.com/BertrandConxy/umuhanzi-concert-website.git using your terminal or command line.
+git clone https://github.com/BertrandConxy/isomo-online.git using your terminal or command line.

 -Change to the project directory by entering :

-cd umuhanzi-concert-website in the terminal.
+cd isomo-online in the terminal.

 -run code . to open it in vscode

 It is a website and It can be opened in any browser.

-It is a mobile-first layout which is also responsive to different screens including desktops and laptops.
+It is a desktop-first layout which is also fully-responsive.

 I have put a live demo link below in the following section so that if anyone is interested can view it.
 However, if anyone would like to use it, simply, they can fork the repository and then use it independently.